 The Materials and Corrosion division addresses materials issues of the energy and process technology sectors.
 The use of chemistry and energy based pedominantly on renewable resources comes with extreme corrosive, thermal and mechanical stresses for the materials.
 This presents numerous challenges for the researchers at DFI to develop solutions for the energy transition.

-The division consists of three teams that work in their own research fields but in close collaboration with each other:
+The division consists of four teams that work in their own research fields but in close collaboration with each other:

 Computational modelling of coatings and their lifetime: prediction of material behaviour during manufacturing as well as their lifetime during operation at high temperatures.